Virginia seals deal for $3.7 billion rail plan, including new Potomac River bridge

 The state is pursuing a $1.9 billion rail bridge over the Potomac to expand capacity for passenger trains.
 The new span will run parallel to the existing two-track Long Bridge, the 116-year-old structure owned by CSX that carries all Amtrak, VRE and freight trains between the District and Virginia.

 The project’s federal environmental studies were completed in September, opening the door for the final design, financing and construction.
-It will be at least two years before construction begins but the new Long Bridge should be operating by 2030, officials said.
+It will be at least two years before construction begins, but the new Long Bridge should be operating by 2030, officials said.

-With the signing of agreements, Amtrak is expected to add a new trip from Washington to Norfolk and another to Roanoke this year, an addition that was planned to start in late 2020 or early 2021.
+Virginia’s rail program is a key piece of a regional plan that envisions a network of high-frequency, all-day commuter and intercity train service that spans from Baltimore to Richmond.
 Although demand for service is sluggish amid the pandemic, officials say they expect ridership will pick up later this year as more Americans get vaccinated and resume travel.

-In the long run, Amtrak expects to add six daily round-trips to Richmond.
+In the long run, Amtrak expects to add six daily round trips to Richmond.
+It expects to add a new trip from Washington to Norfolk and another to Roanoke this year.
 Two more trains would be added — one ending in Richmond and the other in Newport News — by 2026, and three additional to Richmond would be added by the end of the decade.
 Amtrak now runs five daily Northeast Regional trains to Richmond.

 Environmental and rail advocates say the plan will transform rail transportation in the Washington region.
-It addresses a chokepoint in the region’s rail system and creates a path toward separating passenger and freight trains to improve efficiency.
+It addresses a choke point in the region’s rail system and creates a path toward separating passenger and freight trains to improve efficiency.

 Under the plan, Virginia Railways Express will add one trip on each of its two lines this year.

-VRE, which carries commuters from Northern Virginia to downtown Washington as part of a joint project of the Northern Virginia Transportation Commission and the Potomac and Rappahannock Transportation Commission, has agreed to contribute $200 million to the project over the next decade.
-The agency said contributions, however, will be well over $1 billion considering more than $800 million in improvements spelled out in VRE’s six-year capital program.
+VRE, which carries commuters from Northern Virginia to downtown Washington, has agreed to contribute $200 million to the project over the next decade.
+The agency said contributions, however, will be well over $1 billion, considering more than $800 million in improvements spelled out in VRE’s six-year capital program.

-“These are exciting times for commuter rail in Virginia,” VRE Chief Executive Rich Dalton said Tuesday.
+“These are exciting times for commuter rail in Virginia,” VRE chief executive Rich Dalton said Tuesday.

-U.S. Transportation Secretary Pete Buttigieg joined Virginia and railroad officials to mark the event Alexandria’s Amtrak and VRE station.
-He praised the collaboration among federal, state and private sector officials to carry out the 10-year program.
+U.S. Transportation Secretary Pete Buttigieg joined Virginia and railroad officials to mark the event at Alexandria’s Amtrak and VRE station.
+He praised the collaboration among federal, state and private-sector officials to carry out the 10-year program.

 “This is exactly what our country needs more of and exactly what our communities deserve,” Buttigieg said.
 “The project we’re celebrating today will help people across the region, and the work we’re doing collectively will help people across the country.”